 Flicker Free was designed to deal with Time Lapse flicker and works beautifully on it.
 If you, like us, are a connoisseur of shooting Time Lapse we suggest taking a look at just how powerful Flicker can be creating these types of videos.
 And take a look at this video series on creating time lapse!

-Slow Motion Footage
+Fix Slow Motion Video

 Many lights will cause flicker in slow motion footage.
 Normal lights running on AC can fluctuate in brightness as the electricity fluctuates (the ‘alternating’ in AC).
 These fluctuations in brightness can affect your footage if the camera is shooting 120fps or faster.
 The higher the frame rate of the footage the more apparent it is.
 This can happen regardless of whether you’re shooing with a Phantom Flex, Sony FS700, GoPro or iPhone 6 (shoots 240fps).